 For some bizarre reason, “dutch baby” popped into my head again recently, and I decided I was going to see what the hype was all about.
 Yeah, I don’t know why my brain works like this either.
 I will say that when I mentioned I was making a dutch baby to Val, she made some joke about Sydney farting under a blanket.

 From what I’ve read, dutch babies, aka. puffy pancakes, are generally sweet and served for breakfast.
 Seeing as I’m not a huge fan of a sweet breakfast, I decided to make mine savory with Kerrygold aged cheddar and fresh herbs from my garden.

-Let me just say I don’t know how I survived this long without a savory, cheddar dutch baby in my life.
+Let me just say I don’t know how I survived this long without this savory, cheddar dutch baby pancake recipe in my life.
 This was definitely one of the best things I’ve ever made/eaten.
 Super crispy outside, and a light and puffy inside.
 I could eat this every single day.
 I mean look at it!
 It tastes as good as it looks.

 This recipe is pretty easy to customize, the trick is room temperature ingredients and a really hot pan, although I will confess that I tried this with more veggies first and I think the water content in the vegetables was too high.
 I got a nice puff, but it ended up kind of gummy in the center.

 You’d better believe I’ll be making many more varieties in the future.
 In fact, I think a dutch baby is going to become a part of my weekly menu.
 I’m not sure I can go longer than that without having one.

 Forget the classic apple dutch baby recipe.
 This savory cheese dutch baby will knock your socks off.

 - A pinch of smoked paprika

 - Heat oven to 450 degrees.
 Put a 10-inch cast-iron skillet on the middle rack of the oven and preheat for 20 minutes.